Bartlett Tripp: International career and return to South Dakota

 From 1893 to 1897 he served as 25th United States Ambassador to Austria under president Grover Cleveland.
 In December 1897 he was elected as the first president of the recently established South Dakota Bar Association.
 In 1899, at the request of McKinley, he headed an American-British-German commission which visited Samoa and helped negotiate the Tripartite Convention of 1899 which settled disputes between those countries over the area.
 Tripp later published a book on his experiences there (My Trip to Samoa, 1911).

 Tripp was briefly considered a candidate to be the Republican nominee for vice president under McKinley in 1900, but he withdrew after Theodore Roosevelt entered the field.
 With no political opportunities left to him, he throw his full efforts into establishing a law school in South Dakota.
 Once the establishment of the University of South Dakota College of Law was complete in 1901, he became its first professor lecturing on constitutional law and taxation there.
 Upon his death in 1911, he donated his entire legal collection to the law school's library.

 Legacy

 His efforts and contributions to the Dakota Territory and the later state of South Dakota earned him multiple namesakes.
 Tripp County and the town of Tripp in South Dakota are named after Bartlett Tripp.
-Tripp Park in Yankton was sold to the city for $1 by Tripp's estate; Tripp had intended to give the land to the city, but hadn't completed the transaction in his lifetime.
+Tripp Park in Yankton was sold to the city for $1 by Tripp's estate; Tripp had intended to give the land to the city, but had not completed the transaction in his lifetime.